-- UNECE WP.29 – UN Regulation on uniform provisions concerning the approval of vehicles with regards to cybersecurity and cybersecurity management system.
+- UNECE WP.29 UN R 155 – UN Regulation on uniform provisions concerning the approval of vehicles with regards to cybersecurity and cybersecurity management system.
 This will be required to sell vehicles in some countries such as Europe and Japan by July 2022.

 If you’d like to learn more on the impending regulations or on ESCRYPT’s PROOF approach, follow these links or contact us!